Understanding the 4 Types of Editing for Your Manuscript

 Have readers commented on my pace lagging or not being able to connect with my characters?
 (Consider a developmental edit or evaluation.)

-Have I received comments about my writing sounding to "amateur" or choppy?
+Have I received comments about my writing sounding too "amateur" or choppy?
 (Consider a stylistic edit.)

 Do I struggle with punctuation and grammar?
 (Consider a copy edit.)

-Is my writing solid but I'm not sure my premise and execution are solid?
+Is my writing solid, but I'm unsure if my premise and execution are strong?
 (Consider a developmental edit or evaluation.)

 Do I have problems remaining consistent with descriptions and timelines?
 (Consider a stylistic edit or copy edit.)